Superman in film: Superman (1941–1943)

 Superman first appeared in cinemas in a 17-part series of theatrical animated shorts, between 1941 and 1943.
 They were released by Paramount Pictures.
-Of those 17 shorts, 9 were produced by Fleischer Studios, and the further 8 by its successor, Famous Studios.
+Of those 17 shorts, 9 were produced by Fleischer Studios, and the remaining 8 by its successor, Famous Studios.
 Superman was voiced by Bud Collyer (who also played Superman on The Adventures of Superman radio series) for the Fleischer-produced shorts and Lee Royce for the Famous-produced shorts.